cmatsuoka/libxmp-python/examples/README.rst

 Examples
 --------

 * player.py: A module player using pyaudio.
+This player uses the play_frame() method to play one frame per call.

   Usage: player.py <module file>::